 WILL: Your ability to make decisions and choices.
 The will says something about the intention behind an action.

 FEELING: Your ability to sense what is happening in yourself and others on an emotional level.
 Feelings communicate whether the experience is pleasant or unpleasant.

 THOUGHT: Your ability to reflect, see and understand connections.
 Through thought you understand your experience using words and concepts.

-IMAGINATION Thought and feeling together allows you to imagine what you do not yet know or have not yet seen.
+IMAGINATION: Thought and feeling together allows you to imagine what you do not yet know or have not yet seen.
 With the imagination you can create something new that brings with it new possibilities.

-At each level, one energy dominates, so the body, feelings, thoughts, personality and soul will be coloured by one of the seven energy types.
+At each of the five psychological levels, one energy dominates.
+Accordingly, the levels of body, feeling, thought, personality and soul will each be informed, or flavoured, by one of the seven types.

 No human being is a type